adriandleon/kmp-template-shared-ui/docs/UNIT_TESTS_SHARED.md

 ## Running Tests on CI

-The unit tests in the multiplatform `Shared` module runs on CI on every Pull Request push, these are define as two jobs in the workflow `.github/workflows/shared_test_lint.yml`
+The unit tests in the multiplatform `composeApp` module runs on CI on every Pull Request push, these are define as two jobs in the workflow `.github/workflows/shared_test_lint.yml`

 The first step runs the Konsist tests located in the konsistTest module: